Appeal court holds Catholic church liable for abuse suffered at Mount Cashel

 "I don't think anybody sees this as any kind of fair resolution," Budden said of the award of money for their suffering.
 "No, money doesn't compensate, but harm was done to them, they have suffered losses and they are entitled to this financial compensation."

-The archdiocese now has 60 days to mull over whether or not it will pursue the matter further.
+The archdiocese now has 60 days to mull over whether it will pursue the matter further.

-Lawyer Mark Frederick, representing the archdiocese, said he is still going through the decision with his client and will follow its lead on whether or not to appeal to the Supreme Court of Canada.
+Lawyer Mark Frederick, representing the archdiocese, said he is still going through the decision with his client and will follow its lead on whether to appeal to the Supreme Court of Canada.